mongodb/docs/source/includes/fact-warn-disable-x509-member-cert.rst

-.. admonition:: This Procedure is Irreversible
+.. warning:: This Procedure is Irreversible
-   :class: warning

    If you enable x.509 member certificate authentication for any deployment in a project, you can't disable x.509 member certificate